-There are also local meals that are kept already prepared in plastic bags (grab and go meals).
+Night Markets are the favorite paces for the local working class, who come here after the tiring day's work and have hot dinner at a cheap price.
+Two persons can easily have sumptuous meals for a total of RM14.
+There are also meals that are kept prepared in plastic bags (grab and go meals).
 They too are quite cheap.
 For example pulut ayam or nasi ayam would cost RM4.
-Most of the other food items will be between RM 2 - 4.
+Most of the other food items will be between RM 2 - 5.

-You will get almost all the great dishes that I have mentioned in Langkawi Local Food & Outlets
+You will get almost all the great dishes that I have mentioned on the page Langkawi Local Food & Outlets

 and that too at cheap prices.
 But you should be a bit careful with the hygiene factor.
 Sometimes cooked food kept in the open idling for a while is not good and can cause stomach problems.
 Always try to take fresh food being prepared right in front of you.
 I have never had tummy problems in Langkawi.
 All that you need to ensure is that you are taking hot food prepared fresh.

 There would be hardly any place to sit.
 Most of the stalls do not have seating provisions.
 So either you can stand and eat, or take away the packed food which many locals do.
 In Kuah town, if you walk up to the end of the Night Market, there is a food court where you can carry your food, sit and eat.